What is Engineering?

 Teamwork and communication are also essential parts of day-to-day work for engineers.

 The profession can involve some or no travel, lots of lead time on creating deliverables or very little lead time.
-By considering the type of projects that interest you most, the area of engineering in which you specialize will largely dictate the type of projects on which you work.
+By considering the type of projects that interest you most, the area of engineering you specialize in will largely dictate the type of projects you work on.

 That variety is one of the things that Gorczyca likes the best about the profession.